DavidAce/Notebooks/DMRG/MPS.md

 [comment]: <> (endtTOC)

+# Instroctions for enabling MathJax
-**To view math in this document there are several options.
+To view math in this document there are several options.
 From low to high effort:**

 - [Open on StackEdit](https://stackedit.io/viewer#!url=https://raw.githubusercontent.com/DavidAce/Notebooks/master/DMRG/MPS.md), an online open-source markdown+tex editor.
 - Install a MathJax renderer for your browser to read directly on the GitHub webpage.
 For instance, [Github with MathJax](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima).